 Step 7 - Tuning

-To obtain the unique timbre, the steel pan must first be coarsely adjusted to soften the notes and give them the necessary pitches, then fine-tuned.
+The steel pan must first be coarsely adjusted to soften the notes and give them the necessary pitches, then fine-tuned to obtain the unique timbre.
 To soften the steel pan notes, strike the full note numerous times from above and below.

-Because a hammer will not be able to reach the outer notes near the steel pan rim, a bent iron or a tapered piece of wood can be used to lift them from below.
+Because a hammer will not reach the outer notes near the steel pan rim, a bent iron or a tapered piece of wood can be used to lift them from below.

-Of course, making steel drums is not quite easy like I said.
+Of course, making steel drums is not quite easy, like I said.
 Now, there are lots of easier ways to get a steel drum.
-Here you will find how much it cost and where you can buy your first steel drum.
+Here you will find how much it costs and where you can buy your first steel drum.